kudashevs/calculator-via-closure/README.md

 ## Notes

-By default, the package registers four predefined variables in the global scope.
-These variables refer to variadic anonymous functions that correspond to the basic math operations (addition, subtraction, multiplication, division).
+By default, the package uses a bootstrap that registers four global variables that correspond to the basic math operations (addition, subtraction, multiplication, division).
+These variables have an `op-` prefix in their names (i.e. `$opaddition`) and refer to variadic anonymous functions.
 For more information see the [bootstrap.php](src/Operations/bootstrap.php) file).

+The validation of input arguments is implemented in the `checkValidArguments` function in the [calculator.php](src/calculator.php) file.

 The decomposition might look strange, and it is.
 But this is just an example on how we can use closures and assign a piece of behavior to a variable.